Betterment/with_transactional_lock/README.md

 `pg_advisory_xact_lock`.
 This is an exclusive lock that is held for the duration of a given transaction and automatically released upon transaction commit.

-### MySQL

-MySQL does not have built-in support for transactional advisory locks.
-So, MySQL gets a special treatment.
-We emulate the behavior of PostgreSQL using a special `transactional_advisory_locks` table with a unique index on the `lock_id` column.
-This allows us to provide the same transactional and mutual exclusivity guarantees as PostgreSQL.
-The trade-off is that you need to add another table to your database.

 ## License